tido64/rainbow/doc/programming/development/building_rainbow_for_pc.md

 The build script will generate project files and start building Rainbow.

-By default, [GCC](https://gcc.gnu.org/) and Clang will be used to compile both C and C++ code on Linux and OS X respectively.
-Unix Makefiles is the default generator on Linux, and Xcode on OS X. You can change these by prefixing environment variables.
+By default, [GCC](https://gcc.gnu.org/) and Clang will be used to compile both C and C++ code on Linux and macOS respectively.
+Unix Makefiles is the default generator on Linux, and Xcode on macOS.
+You can change these by prefixing environment variables.
 For instance, to use GCC and [Ninja](https://ninja-build.org/) in place of Clang and Makefiles:

 ```bash
 CC=gcc CXX=g++ GENERATOR=Ninja /path/to/rainbow/tools/build.sh [option ...]